Prevent prescription opioid misuse with proper use, storage, and disposal.

-The Athena Forum is an information portal for WA State substance use prevention professionals.
-It contains best practices, materials, tools, training opportunities and online discussions, including resources on prescription drug abuse prevention.
+The Athena Forum is a portal for WA State substance use prevention professionals containing: best practices, materials, tools, training opportunities and online discussions, including resources on prescription drug misuse prevention.
 This site is also the place to go for information about state initiatives and the Community Prevention and Wellness Initiative (CPWI).

 NIDA for Teens is sponsored by the National Institute of Drug Abuse to educate adolescents ages 11 through 15 on the science behind drug abuse.
 Features many videos and games, and a drugs & health blog.
 There are also a section for teachers, featuring lesson plans and activities, as well as one for parents that advice on how to talk to kids about drugs.

-Safety First – a Reality Based Approach to Teens and Drugs, from the Drug Policy Alliance, helps parents evaluate strategies and take a pragmatic approach to protecting their teenagers from drug abuse.
+Safety First – a Reality Based Approach to Teens and Drugs, from the Drug Policy Alliance, helps parents evaluate strategies and take a pragmatic approach to protecting their teenagers from drug misuse.

 Start Talking Now, tools for parents to talk to youth about substance use.